mirekez/scalepnr/README.md

  - mkdir build; cd build; cmake -G "Unix Makefiles" ..; make

 # license
-This software is distributed under GPLv3, except libraries in folder libs/ which have it's own Open-source licenses.
+This software is distributed under GPLv3, except libraries in folder libs/ which have their own Open-source licenses.